UCAS code: F800

 - IB: 34 points with 555 at HL - 32 points with 555 at HL.

 The minimum entry requirement for widening access applicants is:

 - SQA Highers: ABBB by end of S6.
 BBB must be achieved in one year of S4-S6.

 - IB: 32 points with 555 at HL.

 More information for widening access applicants

 The grades used to meet our entry requirements must include:

-- SQA: Highers: two of Geography, Biology, Chemistry, Environmental Science, Mathematics, or Physics at B. We don't accept Higher Applications of Mathematics in place of Higher Mathematics.
-National 5s: Mathematics at B and English at C. We accept Higher Applications of Mathematics at C in place of National 5 Mathematics at B.
+- SQA: Highers: two of Geography, Biology, Chemistry, Environmental Science, Mathematics/Applications of Mathematics, or Physics at B. National 5s: Mathematics at B and English at C.

-- A Levels: two of Geography, Biology, Chemistry, Electronics, Environmental Science/Studies, Geology, Mathematics, or Physics at B. GCSEs: Mathematics at B or 6 and English at C or 4.
+- A Levels: two of Geography, Biology, Chemistry, Electronics, Environmental Science, Geology, Mathematics, or Physics at B. GCSEs: Mathematics at B or 6 and English at C or 4.

 We welcome applications from students studying a wide range of international qualifications.